 Scarring and adhesions

 Infection causes the tubes and ovaries to become inflamed.
 As inflamed tissue slowly heals, scar tissue forms.
 The fallopian tubes, ovaries, uterus, or other organs can become bound together by bands of scar tissue.
 These are called adhesions.
 Scarring and adhesions can be painful and may keep the reproductive organs from working right.

 The fallopian tubes can become blocked by an abscess, scar tissue, or adhesions.
 Blockages make it harder for sperm to meet and fertilize an egg.
 The cilia in the fallopian tubes may also be damaged.
 Damaged cilia can’t help sperm and eggs move through the tubes.
 Both of these problems make it much harder for a pregnancy to begin.

 A tubal pregnancy (also called an ectopic pregnancy) happens when fallopian tube damage keeps a fertilized egg from moving through the tube to the uterus.
 Instead, the embryo begins to grow in the tube.
 The fallopian tube can’t stretch like the uterus does.
 When the embryo reaches a certain size, the tube may burst.
 This can be life-threatening for the mother and is always fatal to the embryo.

-If the Infection Spreads
+If the infection spreads

 PID infection can spread to other parts of the body.
 Bacteria can leave the fallopian tubes and infect the abdomen.
 This is called peritonitis.
-Nearby organs, such as the bowel and the bladder, may become bound together by adhesions.
+Nearby organs, such as the bowel and the bladder, may become bound together by scar tissue.
 This can cause pain and can keep organs from working right.
 In rare cases, PID infection can also enter the bloodstream.
 This blood infection can be very dangerous and even fatal.